 \begin{defi}[Tight Simplicial Complex] A simplicial complex $K$ with $m$ vertices is called \emph{tight} (over $\mathbb{F}$) if $\widetilde{D}(K;\mathbb{F}) = 2^{m-\dim(K)-1}$.
 By our conventions, the irrelevant complex $\{\varnothing\}$ is also tight. \end{defi}

-Moreover, a stronger lower bound of $\widetilde{D}(K;\mathbb{F})$ was obtained by Ustinovskii in an earlier paper~\cite[Theorem 3.2]{Uto11}:
+Moreover, there is a stronger lower bound of $\widetilde{D}(K;\mathbb{F})$ which was obtained in Ustinovskii~\cite[Theorem 3.2]{Uto11} as follows:

 where $\mdim(K)$ is the minimal dimension of the maximal simplices of $K$.
 It is clear that $\mdim(K)\leq \dim(K)$.
-In fact, we can prove the following theorem which implies~\eqref{Equ:uto-mdim} and gives stronger lower bounds of the Betti numbers of $\mathbb{F}[K]$ than~\eqref{Equ:Binom-1}.\n
+In fact, the inequality~\eqref{Equ:uto-mdim} can also be derived from the following theorem which refines the lower bounds of $\beta^{-i}(\mathbb{F}[K])$ in~\eqref{Equ:Binom-1}.